david-millett/boku-no-style/README.md

-today's plan is styling and giving each page an identity and populating the website with more initial info to make it more useful and interesting carousel? error handling
+today's plan is styling and giving each page an identity and populating the website with more initial info to make it more useful and interesting carousel? error handling wanted the app to work on mobile screens as well as desktop avoiding errors on show page required time and effort - to make sure that certain info only showed when the relevant user was logged in.